Conflux-Chain/go-conflux-sdk/api.md

 type BulkDebugCaller BulkCallerCore
 ```

-BulkDebugCaller used for bulk call rpc in one request to imporve efficiency
+BulkDebugCaller used for bulk call rpc in one request to improve efficiency

 #### func  NewBulkDebugCaller